prakhar1989/csds-material/SETUP.md

 $ cd csds-material
 $ vagrant up
 ```
 You will see a stream of text run by on you on your screen.
 Vagrant will download the VM and install the required packages.
-If everything works as expected, you should now be able to `ssh` into your VM using `vagrant ssh`.
+If everything works as expected, you should now be able to `ssh` into your VM using `vagrant ssh` (Windows users will need to install a ssh client, e.g. Putty, to ssh into the VM. `vagrant ssh` command will provide you all the details, e.g. the IP, Port, Private key location etc. that you will have to manually enter in Putty).
 Remember, always `cd` into the directory containing the `Vagrantfile` for the Vagrant commands to work.

 ```
 $ vagrant ssh